The DIME Program Research Model: Design, Implementation, Monitoring and Evaluation

 The DIME model is a process of program Design, Implementation, Monitoring, and Evaluation developed and used by the Applied Mental Health Research (AMHR) Group since 2000.
 The model is a series of activities that combines evidence-based programming with rigorous monitoring and impact evaluation.
 The purpose is to provide a rational basis and approach for local programming while also generating information and lessons learned that can inform future services.

-AMHR have developed a manual of DIME which has 6 modules, each referring to a separate activity.
-The manual can be found at the following link: DIME Manuals
+AMHR has developed a manual of DIME which consists of 6 modules, each referring to a separate activity.

 The DIME Model

 The diagram below outlines the steps of the design, implementation, monitoring, and evaluation (DIME) process.
 Qualitative data collection (Module 1) is the first step in the process and the diagram indicates which of the subsequent steps (2-8) are informed by qualitative data.
 A brief description of each step follows.